devfort/conch/README.markdown

 You will need postgres installed and running and your current user will need to be a postgres superuser.
 Your pg\_hba.conf should be set up to allow passwordless local connections to the bugle\_test database as the bugle user.

-## Making it work on your system

-To rename your copy of a library so it matches what compilation expects:

-    sudo update-alternatives --install /path/to/new_thing new_thingname /path/to/existing_thing 10

-For example:

-    sudo update-alternatives --install /usr/bin/clang-format clang-format /usr/bin/clang-format-3.6 10

-(The last argument is a priority number; arbitrary but necessary.)

 ## Vagrant